sfaber34/viem-get-block-number-tutorial/README.md

 📦 blocknumber: 20986305n
 ```

-&nbsp;
-&nbsp;
-😎 Not too bad for a few lines of code!
+😎 Not too bad for just a few lines of code!